Key dates in the House impeachment inquiry into Trump

 Also, Trump speaks by phone with Sondland while the ambassador was in a Kyiv restaurant.
 William Taylor, the acting U.S. ambassador to Ukraine, later tells lawmakers that one of his staffers overhead parts of the conversation.

-Sondland tells the president that the Ukrainians are ready to move forward, and after the call, one of Taylor’s staffers asks Sondland what Trump thought about Ukraine.
-“Ambassador Sondland responded that President Trump cares more about the investigations of Biden, which Giuliani was pressing for,” Taylor later testified.
+Sondland told the president that the Ukrainians were ready to move forward, and after the call, one of Taylor’s staffers asked Sondland what Trump thought about Ukraine.
+“Ambassador Sondland responded that President Trump cares more about the investigations of Biden, which Giuliani was pressing for,” Taylor testified.

 ON OR ABOUT AUG.
 2